kuya-ui/Instagram/README.md

 * Navigate to the project directory

-* cd Insagram
+* cd Instagram

 2. Create a virtual environment
-* Install Virtualenv pip install virtualenv
+* Install Virtualenv
+ -pip install virtualenv

 * To create a virtual environment named virtual, run virtualenv virtual

 * To activate the virtual environment we just created, run source virtual/bin/activate

-3. Create a database
+1. Create a database
 You'll need to create a new postgress database, Type the following command to access postgress

 $ psql

-* Then run the following query to create a new database named gallery
+* Then run the following query to create a new database named instagram

 4.create database Galleria
 5.Install dependencies